randybias/cloudscaling.com/blog/cloud-computing/_posts/2008-10-09-clouds-are-not-datacenters.markdown

-<blockquote>A programming paradigm focusing on designing distributed, open, scalable, transparent, fault tolerant systems.
+A programming paradigm focusing on designing distributed, open, scalable, transparent, fault tolerant systems.
 This paradigm is a natural result of the use of computers to form networks.</blockquote>